Looking for support for your finance function? Book a time with an expert.

 Think of it as answering this fundamental question: "If this business generates X dollars of cash flow over the next 10 years, what's that worth to me today?"

-A dollar in your pocket right now can be invested to earn returns, while a dollar promised next year carries uncertainty and opportunity cost.
+Because a dollar in your pocket right now can be invested to earn returns, while a dollar promised next year carries alot of uncertainty and opportunity cost.

-This makes DCF particularly valuable during market volatility when comparable valuations swing wildly based on sentiment rather than fundamentals.
+Therefore, DCF really becomes valuable during market volatility, or when comps start swinging wildly based on sentiment rather than fundamentals.

 For growing companies, DCF provides the analytical framework to evaluate everything from new product launches to acquisition opportunities.